Chapter 31. Reproductive System

 4. Male Reproductive System

-○ Secretes viscous fluid containing glucose and fructose.
+○ Produces a viscous secretion containing glucose and fructose.

-○ Alkaline nature protects sperm from acidic female secretions.
+○ Alkaline, protecting sperm from acidic secretions in the female tract.

-○ Fructose provides the majority of energy for sperm.
+○ Fructose provides most of the energy used by sperm.

-○ In addition, a small amount of lubricating mucus is secreted.
+○ Also secretes a small amount of lubricating mucus.

 ⑦ Urethra